Abstract

 A functional genomics approach reveals pro- and anti-apoptotic gene functions in response to t-2-hex

 Unexpectedly, the SATAY screen revealed a large number of genes, which upon TN mutation, favored proliferation upon pro-apoptotic t-2-hex stress (Figure 6B).
-A closer inspection of these gene functions revealed that most of them belonged to the functional groups “Cytosolic ribosome and translation” and “Amino acid metabolism”.
+A closer inspection of these gene functions with a log2 > 1.5 revealed that most of them belonged to the functional groups “Cytosolic ribosome and translation” and “Amino acid metabolism”.
 Related to cytosolic protein biosynthesis, we identified proteins involved in ribosomal RNA processing (DIM1, RIO2, ROK1, RRP3, RRP15, SRM1), ribosome biogenesis (MRT4, NOP8, BCP1, TMA23, UTP25), aa-tRNA synthesis (ALA1, CRS1, FRS1, ILS1, TRM9), pre-RNA processing (PRP5), translation (CDC123, NIP1, NAM7), and ribosomal protein subunits (RPL6A, RPS1A + 12 others).
 Related to amino acid metabolism, enzymes providing precursors for general amino acid biosynthesis (ARO10, DFR1, SHM2), as well as regulators and enzymes of the synthesis of specific amino acids (ARG7, ARG82, ASP1, GFA1, ILV3, LYS12, LYS14, ORT1, SER2) were identified in this group of potential pro-apoptotic functions.
 Taken together, these results suggested that an efficient heat shock and PDR response, as well as specific mitochondrial and ER functions were required, while a high rate of cytosolic protein biogenesis was detrimental, for the survival upon apoptotic lipid stress.

 Indeed, we confirmed that loss of function of the PDR transcriptional activator Pdr1 caused a moderate, but consistent growth delay in the presence of t-2-hex (Figure 7A).
-Importantly, we found that deletion of mitochondrial Fmp52 function caused a severe sensitivity to t-2-hex exposure (Figure 7A), which suggests that this protein acts at the mitochondrial surface to enzymatically detoxify t-2-hex, given its localization in highly purified mitochondrial outer membranes similar to Hfd1 (Zahedi et al., 2006).
+Interestingly, we found that deletion of mitochondrial Fmp52 function caused a severe sensitivity to t-2-hex exposure (Figure 7A).
+Fmp52 belongs structurally to the NAD-binding short-chain dehydrogenase/reductase (SDR) family and localizes to highly purified mitochondrial outer membranes (Zahedi et al., 2006).
+This might suggest that Fmp52 participates in the enzymatic detoxification of t-2-hex in addition to Hfd1.

 We next wanted to know whether a general connection existed between the de novo protein synthesis rate and the susceptibility to pro-apoptotic t-2-hex.
 As a first approach, we tested several deletion mutants in specific subunits of the small and large ribosomal subunits from the yeast knock out collection for their individual t-2-hex tolerance.
 As it is known that ribosomal subunit mutants have divergent effects on protein synthesis rates and rapidly accumulate compensatory mutations (Steffen et al., 2008), we included several mutant strains with diverse impact on overall growth rates in this study.
 As shown in Figure 7B, the rps30b mutant had the greatest reduction in proliferation rate and showed the highest tolerance to t-2-hex.
-The rpl16a mutant with a minimal growth reduction was only slightly resistant to the apoptotic lipid, while other ribosomal subunit mutants (rps28a, rpl40a) with unaffected growth rates were t- 2-hex sensitive comparable to the wild type.
+The rpl16a mutant with a minimal growth reduction was only slightly resistant to the apoptotic lipid, while other ribosomal subunit mutants (rps28a, rpl40a) with unaffected growth rates were t-2-hex sensitive comparable to the wild type.
 This indicated that the loss of particular ribosomal subunits was able to improve t-2-hex tolerance in cases where growth rate and presumably protein synthesis rates were decreased.
 We then tested this hypothesis directly by the application of the ribosomal inhibitor diazaborine (DAB), which specifically interferes with ribosomal biogenesis and protein synthesis in yeast (Pertschy et al., 2004).
 As shown in Figure 7C, growth inhibitory DAB concentrations consistently made yeast cells more tolerant to t-2-hex, indicating that a slow cytosolic protein synthesis was beneficial to counteract the apoptotic lipid.
 Finally, we applied an independent intervention to slow down protein synthesis, which is the switch from glucose to galactose growth.
 Metabolic flux through the galactose pathway is reduced by >30% as compared to glucose, which slows down cell proliferation (Ostergaard et al., 2000).
 We confirmed that galactose growth improved the resistance of yeast cells to t-2-hex inhibition, both in the wild type and the hfd1Δ background (Figure 7D).

 We next compared the pro- and anti-apoptotic gene functions indicated by the SATAY assay with the previously generated RNAseq profiles.
 We found that anti-apoptotic functions such as heat shock factor, pleiotropic drug response and specific mitochondrial proteins showed consistently positive transcriptional regulation (Figure 7E, red), while the expression of the majority of pro-apoptotic functions involved in cytosolic protein synthesis and general amino acid metabolism was down-regulated (Figure 7E, green).